SkygearIO/skygear-doc/content/plugin/guide-handler.md

     return request.values.get('size', 'too large')
 ```

-The `query_string` value is parsed and store at `request.value`
+The query string is parsed and store at `request.values`.

-You can mount multiple function to same handler with different method
+You can have another function that accepts a different method by decorating
+your function with a different `method` value:

 ```
 @skygear.handler("chima:where", method=['PUT'])